rabirabirara/terminal_typer/README.md

 # terminal_typer
-A Rust command-line typing game to acquaint with the language.
+A command-line typing game, made to help learn Rust.

 # Playing the game